fisayoadabs/ENGG_233_Final_Project/README.md

-# ENSF_233_Final_Project
+# Statistic_Project

-This project provides a program that analyzes and compares various statistics for two countries in the United Nations (UN).
-The program uses data from CSV files for population, threatened species, and country information to calculate and display the requested statistics.
+This project provides is a program that allows users to compare statistics between two countries.
+It uses several Python libraries, including numpy and matplotlib.

-## Dependencies
-- numpy: A library for numerical computing.
-- matplotlib: A library for creating visualizations.

-## Class: printCountryInfo
-- `country_name`: String representing the country's name.
-- `UN_region`: String representing the UN region the country is in.
-- `area`: String representing the country's size in square kilometers.
-- `pop_ave`: Integer representing the calculated average population over the given range of years.
-- `total_threatened`: Integer representing the calculated total amount of threatened species over the given range of years.

-### Method: print_stats()
-Prints selected statistics for the inputted country.

-## Function: average_pop(country_index, population_data)
+The code defines a class called `printCountryInfo` that represents country information such as name, UN region, area, average population, and total threatened species.
+The class has a method called `print_stats` that prints the statistics for a country.

+The program also includes several helper functions:
-Calculates and returns the average population across the given range of years for the inputted country.
+- `average_pop`: calculates and returns the average population for a given country using population data.

-- `country_index`: Integer representing the index of the given country.
-- `population_data`: Array representing data read in from a CSV file (population data from 2000-2020 for all UN countries).

-## Function: total_threatened(country_index, threatened_data)
-Calculates and returns the total amount of threatened species for the inputted country.
+- `total_threatened`: calculates and returns the total number of threatened species for a given country using species data.

-- `country_index`: Integer representing the index of the given country.
-- `threatened_data`: Array representing data read in from a CSV file (threatened species data for all UN countries).

-## Function: pop_density(country_index, population_data, country_size)
-Calculates and returns a list of all the population densities for the inputted country over the given range of years.
+- `pop_density`: calculates and returns a list of population densities for a given country using population data and country size.

-- `country_index`: Integer representing the index of the given country.
-- `population_data`: Array representing data read in from a CSV file (population data from 2000-2020 for all UN countries).
-- `country_size`: Integer representing the size of the country in square kilometers.

-## Function: main()
-The main function of the program that executes the analysis and visualization steps.

-- Reads CSV files for country data, population data, and threatened species data.
-- Prompts the user to input two valid countries from the UN.
-- Calculates average population, total threatened species, and population density for the selected countries.
-- Prints statistics for each country.
-- Displays visualizations comparing population, threatened species, and population density for the selected countries.

-Note: The code assumes the availability of CSV files named 'Country_Data.csv', 'Population_Data.csv', and 'Threatened_Species.csv' for reading data.
+The `main` function is the entry point of the program.
+It reads data from CSV files (`Country_Data.csv`, `Population_Data.csv`, and `Threatened_Species.csv`) using numpy's `genfromtxt` function.
+It prompts the user to enter two valid countries and retrieves their respective statistics using the helper functions and the `printCountryInfo` class.
+It also plots graphs to compare population, threatened species, and population density between the two countries using matplotlib.

+Overall, the code provides a user-friendly interface to compare statistics and visualize data for different countries.

 ## Authors
-Oluwafisayo Adabs - @fisayoadabs
+- Oluwafisayo Adabs - @fisayoadabs
-Kameel Kasumu - @kameelkas
+- Kameel Kasumu - @kameelkas

+## Date Completed
+- December 2021